-1. Praxiteles, Aphrodite
+1. Aphrodite by Praxiteles

 Although the Greeks had no problem showing their male Gods and figures without clothes, the same rules did not apply to women.
 Even Aphrodite, the Greek Goddess of love, was always sculpted wearing loosely-draped robes.
 But in the mid-fourth century BCE, a sculptor named Praxiteles gave form to a naked Aphrodite.
 His Aphrodite, undressing for her bath and completely naked, her right hand modestly covering her pubic area, was the first life-size representation of a nude female form.

 Originally commissioned as a cult statue for a temple in Kos, Praxiteles made two versions: one clothed and one nude.
 The temple bought the clothed version, but private citizens of the town of Knidos bought the nude version and put it on public display in an open-air temple.
 The naked Aphrodite soon became a sensation: people came to visit it from all over Greece, numerous copies were made, and the statue was written about throughout the Mediterranean.
 Praxiteles’ statue has not survived.
 But because it was one of the most copied statues in the world, Roman replicas and descriptions that survive today give us a pretty good example of what the original looked like.
-This Roman Venus is a smaller scale copy of Praxiteles’ original.
+This Roman Venus is a smaller-scale copy of Praxiteles’ original.

-2. Venus of Urbino, Titian
+2. Venus of Urbino by Titian

-3. Rokeby Venus, Diego Velazquez
+3. The Rokeby Venus by Diego Velázquez

-At first, it was stated that the reason for her this action was provoked by the arrest of a fellow companion, but later in 1952, when interviewed she said that she destroyed the picture because she didn’t like the way men visitors gazed at it all day long.
+At first, it was stated that the reason for this action was provoked by the arrest of a fellow companion, but later in 1952, when interviewed she said that she destroyed the picture because she didn’t like the way men visitors gazed at it all day long.

-4. The Nude Maja, Francisco Goya
+4. The Nude Maja by Francisco Goya

-The nude Maja is the first in a two paintings series, the second being ‘The clothed Maja’ by Francisco Goya.
-The painting is controversial for obvious reasons of exposing a naked woman – it will go down in history as “the first totally profane life-size female nude in Western art“ — thought to be at least one of the first explicit depictions of female pubic hair.
-At the time of its creation, the Catholic Church banned the display of artistic nudes, so Goya’s nude woman and its more modest counterpart, “The Clothed Maja,” were never exhibited publicly during the artist’s lifetime.
+The Nude Maja is part of a two-painting series, where the second work is The Clothed Maja by Francisco Goya.
+The painting is controversial for the apparent reason of exposing a naked woman – it will go down in history as “the first totally profane life-size female nude in Western art“ — thought to be at least one of the first explicit depictions of female pubic hair.
+At the time of its creation, the Catholic Church banned the display of artistic nudes, so Goya’s nude woman and its more modest counterpart, The Clothed Maja, were never exhibited publicly during the artist’s lifetime.

-5. Edouard Manet, Luncheon on the Grass
+5. Luncheon on the Grass by Edouard Manet

 The woman has no explicit reason to be naked – she is not a mythological figure but a normal lunch companion – and her partners are both clothed.
 The nudity wasn’t even the most shocking part of this painting though.
 Manet’s painting style and his refusal to make subtle gradations between the light and dark part of the painting, as well as his deliberately shallow depth and perspective, were also considered avant-garde.

-6. Olympia, Edouard Manet
+6. Olympia by Edouard Manet

-7. The Grand Odalisque, Jean-Auguste-Dominique Ingres
+7. The Grand Odalisque by Jean-Auguste-Dominique Ingres

 Stemming from the initial criticism the painting received, the figure in Grande Odalisque is thought to be drawn with “two or three vertebrae too many.”
 Critics at the time believed the elongations to be errors on the part of Ingres, but recent studies show the elongations to have been deliberate distortions.

 This realistic, graphical eroticism in the name of painting still has the power to shock and trigger censorship.
-For example, it gets banned on Facebook whenever we publish the article “Few Comments On Courbet’s Origin of the World“.
-Gustav tried to violate the public and he loved doing that via his paintings.
-But he never dared to cross the lines.
-He made ‘The origin of the world’ in protest against the Academy, where students were trained to draw the statues with stereotyped and camouflaged bodies.
+For example, it gets banned on Facebook whenever we publish the article Few Comments On Courbet’s Origin of the World.
+Courbet tried to violate the public and he loved doing that via his paintings.
+He made The Origin of the World in protest against the Academy, where students were trained to draw statues with stereotyped and camouflaged bodies.
 Courbet hated this formula and said he could only paint what he saw.

-9. Katsushika Hokusai’s “The Dream of the Fisherman’s Wife”
+9. The Dream of the Fisherman’s Wife by Katsushika Hokusai

-This print – a perfect example of Japanese shunga art – depicts a fisherman’s wife deriving pleasure from a rather unique encounter with an octopus.
+This print is a perfect example of Japanese Shunga art.
+It depicts a fisherman’s wife deriving pleasure from a rather unique encounter with an octopus.
 But do you recognize the artist’s name?
-Yes, the man behind “The Great Wave off Kanagawa” had more than landscape likenesses up his sleeve.
+Yes, the man behind The Great Wave off Kanagawa had more than landscape likenesses up his sleeve.

-10. Les Demoiselles d’Avignon, Pablo Picasso
+10. Les Demoiselles d’Avignon by Pablo Picasso

-According to reports at the time, Picasso’s main art rival, Henri Matisse, was furious after seeing the painting and claimed his own work had been overshadowed and devalued by Picasso’s ‘hideous whores’!
+According to reports at the time, Picasso’s main art rival, Henri Matisse, was furious after seeing the painting and claimed his own work had been overshadowed and devalued by Picasso’s “hideous whores!”